joelmartinez/Static-Site-Generator/CodeCubeConsole/content/ai-hype.md

 - "Memory": state tracking plus a vector store
 - "Cognitive architecture": prompt templates with logic and tool use
 - "Copilots": chat + retrieval + API calls
-- "Synthetic users": GPT with constraints
+- "Synthetic users": prompted chat with constraints
 - "Reasoning engine": Chain of Thought prompts with some heuristics thrown in
 - "MCP": basically tool calling plus JSON-RPC with some standardization